JP-aloha/btt-swift-sdk/README.md

 You can add these arguments by editing your project's scheme and adding a new entry to "Arguments Passed On Launch":

-1.Open Xcode.
+1. Open Xcode.
-2.Navigate to Edit Scheme > Run > Arguments.
+2. Navigate to Edit Scheme > Run > Arguments.
-3.Add the desired arguments (-FullSampleRate,  -NewSessionOnLaunch) to Arguments Passed On Launch.
+3. Add the desired arguments (-FullSampleRate,  -NewSessionOnLaunch) to Arguments Passed On Launch.